 Summer traffic is unpredictable.
 Traffic flow can suddenly stop, and if you're too close to the car in front of you, you could end up in a rear-end accident.
 Use the two-second rule when following behind other vehicles.
 For the two-second rule, mark a stationary object and watch as the vehicle in front passes it.
 Then count for 2 seconds.
 If you pass the same object before you've gotten to two, you're too close.
 Slow down and try the rule again.

 To ensure a smooth and safe drive, you need to check your trailer lights, tire pressure, and hitch and safety chain.
-A trailer on the road without lights is a hazard to other drivers, not to mention there are fines for improperly lighted trailers.
-The night before you leave, spend some time checking your lighting system and testing it.
+A trailer on the road without lights poses a hazard to other drivers, and it is also subject to fines for improper lighting.
+The night before you leave, take some time to check and test your lighting system.
 Tire pressure is important, too.
 If you haven't used your trailer for a while, the tire pressure may be low.
 Get it checked.

 Take your trailer to your mechanic to check your hitch and safety chain.
-Did you know that the police can pull your trailer off the road if they think it's unsafe?
+Did you know that the police can impound your trailer if they believe it's unsafe?
 An even worse scenario is that your trailer might become unhitched while you're driving.

 Finally, make sure you can see what's behind your trailer as you travel.
 Make sure your external mirrors can adequately offer you the view you need for safety.